 • Easy implementation: Safetica simplifies the implementation and integration of DLP software, ensuring a smooth and efficient setup process.

 Tip: If you are interested in trying Safetica’s DLP software and understanding what it can do for your company, book a free demo.
 One of our account managers will show you the ropes and answer any questions you have.
-See if enterprise-ready Safetica ONE or the cloud-based Safetica NXT would be a better fit for your company.
 Here’s what you can expect from a demo call

 reacting-to-insider-threat